 The judges were impressed with Freya’s personal and professional dedication, skills and contribution to the heritage industry, particularly in regard to advocacy and interpretation.
 Her work samples demonstrated high quality and attention to detail, with volunteer work in particular illustrating Freya’s commitment to heritage and personal learning.

-The Australia ICOMOS President’s Award recognises the important contribution made by the active engagement of younger and/or early career professionals in the cultural heritage field.
+The Australia ICOMOS President’s Award recognises the important contribution made by the active engagement of younger and/or emerging heritage practitioners in Australia.
 ICOMOS already acknowledges experienced heritage professionals with Honorary ICOMOS membership (both national and international).
-This initiative is to encourage and recognise those earlier on in their career, including heritage practitioners who are not ICOMOS members.
+This initiative is to encourage and recognise those earlier on in their career, including heritage practitioners who are not Australia ICOMOS members.

-The establishment of the President’s Award was initiated by Elizabeth Vines (President, 2013-2015) and Kerime Danis (President, 2016), who both personally pledged the cash prizes for the 2016 inaugural award.
-The Australia ICOMOS Executive Committee has endorsed its establishment, and the award will continue as a dedicated Australia ICOMOS award, to encourage and support those early on in their career.
-The award is open to non-Australia ICOMOS members also, in order to widen the recognition of those in the field.
+The establishment of the President’s Award was initiated by Elizabeth Vines (President, 2013-2015) and Kerime Danis (President, 2016), with contributions from Mary Knaggs M.ICOMOS and Robyn Clinch M.ICOMOS, and has continued to encourage and support those early on in their career.
+The award is open to Australia ICOMOS members and non-members.

 There are two categories for the President’s Award:

 1. A student / young / emerging heritage practitioner who has made an outstanding contribution to heritage practice; and

 2. A trainee / apprentice or emerging tradesperson who has made an outstanding contribution to heritage practice.